medplum/medplum-transfer-center-demo/README.md

 npm run dev
 ```

-This app should run on `http://localhost:3000/`
+This will host the Vite development server locally, which by default should be hosted on `http://localhost:3000/`

 ## Building for Production